 6x2+9x6x^2 + 9x

-both terms share 3x3x, so factor that out first:
+both terms share 3x3x, so

-6x2+9x=3x(2x+3)6x^2 + 9x = 3x(2x + 3)
+6x2+9x=3x(2x+3),6x^2 + 9x = 3x(2x + 3),

-That is already fully factored over the integers.
+already fully factored over the integers.

-look for two numbers that multiply to cc and add to bb.
+• Trinomials.
+For x2+bx+cx^2 + bx + c, look for two numbers that multiply to cc and add to bb.
 This direct method works when the leading coefficient is 11.

-Worked Example: Factor 2x2+7x+32x^2 + 7x + 3
+Worked example: factor 2x2+7x+32x^2 + 7x + 3

-This example shows a trinomial whose leading coefficient is not 11:
+Here the leading coefficient is not 11:

 2x2+7x+3.2x^2 + 7x + 3.